epfl-lara/stainless/core/src/sphinx/neon.rst

 functions and data structures one might wish to prove.
 The proofs of such propositions typically involve some form of *relational reasoning*, i.e. reasoning involving properties (such as transitivity, reflexivity or symmetry) of the relations in question.
-Leon knows about these properties for built-in relations such as ``==`` or orders on numbers.
+Stainless knows about these properties for built-in relations such as ``==`` or orders on numbers.
 For user-defined relations, they first need to be established as lemmas.
 In this section, we discuss how to make